majorfrog/qvantum-hass/README.md

 **Solutions**:

-1. Increase the scan interval: **Settings** → **Devices & Services** → Qvantum → **Configure**
-2. Recommended minimum: 30 seconds (default)
-3. Disable unused entities to reduce processing load
+1. Disable unused entities to reduce processing load
-4. Check for errors in logs that might cause excessive retries
+2. Check for errors in logs that might cause excessive retries

 ### Debug Logging